kushaldas/summertraining/docs/irc.rst

    :width: 500px
    :align: center

-Then click the edit button on the right (in the pic above), to edit and configure the server setting to ``irc.libera.chat/+6697`` like you see in the pic below …
+Then click the edit button on the right (in the pic above), to edit and configure the server setting to ``irc.libera.chat/+6697`` like you see in the pic below … (also make sure that the ssl option is ticked)

 .. figure:: img/hc/lc-hc-02.png
    :width: 500px